scarnyc/multi_agent_research/README.md

 # Multi-Agent Research System

 A production-ready multi-agent research system with intelligent orchestration, task delegation, and comprehensive evaluation capabilities.
-Built with OpenAI's GPT models and designed for scalability and reliability.
+Built with OpenAI's GPT-5 models and the new Responses API, designed for scalability, advanced reasoning, and reliability.

 ## 🏗 Architecture Overview